Procedures for Humanitarian and Compassionate Applications as a Result of Lifting the Temporary Suspension of Removals on Burundi, Liberia and Rwanda

 Processing fees apply.

 Joint procedures for eligible applicants residing in Quebec

-- CIC/CBSA will determine the applicant’s deferral eligibility and CIC will refer eligible applicants to the ministère de l’Immigration et des Communautés culturelles (MICC);
+- CIC/CBSA will determine the applicant’s deferral eligibility and CIC will refer eligible applicants to the Ministère de l’Immigration, de la Diversité et de l’Inclusion (MIDI);

-- MICC will assess applicants based on establishment factors and further advise CIC of the assessment results;
+- MIDI will assess applicants based on establishment factors and further advise CIC of the assessment results;

-- CIC will examine applications for H&C consideration as per existing provisions in the IP 5 including the assessment by MICC;
+- CIC will examine applications for H&C consideration as per existing provisions in the IP 5 including the assessment by MIDI;

-- CIC will notify MICC of its decision;
+- CIC will notify MIDI of its decision;

-- MICC will notify CIC of its decision whether a Certificat de sélection is issued.
-If the MICC refuses to issue a CSQ but CIC has found sufficient H&C grounds to grant an exemption, proof must be provided by the client that they will no longer reside in the province of Quebec in order to receive permanent residence; and
+- MIDI will notify CIC of its decision whether a Certificat de sélection is issued.
+If the MIDI refuses to issue a CSQ but CIC has found sufficient H&C grounds to grant an exemption, proof must be provided by the client that they will no longer reside in the province of Quebec in order to receive permanent residence; and

 - CIC will assess admissibility and render a final decision on all applications.

 How to apply for H&C (including applicants in Quebec)